morinted/art_of_chording/docs/introduction/how-steno-works.md

 <Steno-Display stroke="STRAT" labels="all" />

-If you're having trouble spotting the difference, it's simply selecting the `R` key that's on either side of the layout.
-The left R represents the R at the beginning of a syllable (like rough or trap) and the right R represents the R at the end of a syllable (like car or tarp.)
+If you're having trouble spotting the difference, it's simply pressing the `R` key that's on either side of the layout.
+The left R represents the R at the beginning of a syllable (like in "rough" or "trap") and the right R represents the R at the end of a syllable (like "car" or "tarp.")

 ### Spelling

-Because stenography chords are roughly syllables, writing in stenography feels more like speaking than spelling.
+Because chords are roughly syllables, writing in stenography feels more like speaking than spelling.

 In steno, all these words with **different spellings** are chorded with the **same right-side keys** because they all end with a similar sound: